Gizm0-636F6479/Microsoft-AD-Project/README.md

 ### 2. NTHash (NTLM Hash) and Protocol

-The NTHash is the modern password hash used on Windows systems and is utilized within the NTLM authentication protocol (a challenge–response system).
+The NTHash is the modern password hash used on Windows systems and is utilized within the NTLM authentication protocol (a challengeï¿½response system).

 - Hash Algorithm: MD4 of the little-endian UTF-16 value of the password: `MD4(UTF-16-LE(password))`.
 - Strengths: Supports the entire Unicode character set.